How to Make a Smooth Transition From Therapist to Coach

 That thought inspired Paperbell, the all-in-one client management software made for coaches.

-From therapist to coach pin
+update from therapist to coach pin

 By Annamaria Nagy